cricsheet/csv-converter/README.md

 ### Lack of detail for extras

 At the moment each delivery merely shows how many extras were scored, and doesn't break that information down into the type of extras that were conceded.
 This is due to the original request for CSV data specially asking just for the total extras conceded per delivery.

-### Multiple dismissals on the same delivery

-There is also a potential issue with regards to multiple dismissals recorded against a single delivery.
-This has happened once in the period that Cricsheet covers, in [the 1st Test of 2014 between Pakistan and Australia](http://www.espncricinfo.com/pakistan-v-australia-2014/engine/match/727927.html?innings=1;page=3;view=commentary).
-Versions 0.6 and up of the YAML data support this situation, however the CSV format does not as it was created before that event took place.